Obi1knube/codeChronicles/README.md

 You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.
+* The URL of the functional, deployed application.: https://tec-blog-c5d663a03d3d.herokuapp.com/

-* The URL of the GitHub repository, with a unique name and a readme describing the project.
+* The URL of the GitHub repository, with a unique name and a readme describing the project. : https://github.com/Obi1knube/codeChronicles

 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.